Scott Raborn

 2007

-Scott Raborn began research of fish ecology in 1993 during his master's thesis project.
+Dr. Scott Raborn began research of fish ecology in 1993 during his Master's thesis project.
 His doctoral dissertation research focused on whether predation and competition theories were responsible for limiting adult piscivorous fishes in Norris Reservoir, Tennessee.
-His most recent position before joining LGL was with the Alaska Department of Fish and Game as a biometrician where he studied pacific salmon population dynamics, focusing on spawner-recruit relationships and mark‑recapture experiments.
+His most recent position before joining LGL was with the Alaska Department of Fish and Game as a Biometrician where he studied Pacific salmon population dynamics, focusing on spawner-recruit relationships and mark‑recapture experiments.

 Since joining LGL in 2007, Scott has provided biometric support for several high profile fisheries and marine mammal research projects.
 His breadth of research experience includes: